SixPivot Handbook

 TL;DR: We are work-from-anywhere; just be a team player, get the work done that you said you would, and communicate with your team ahead of time.

 Working from where you do your best work and offering true flexibility is part of our DNA.
-We look to subscribe to the world's best practice in flexible working.
+We look to subscribe to the

 This gives our team the ability to adjust typical daily hours of work in regard to start and finish times to work around family and work commitments.
 Team can discuss with their managers and clients in advance and come to an agreement.